nainiayoub/java-notes/README.md

 ## Is it allowed to overload main() method in Java?
 * Yes, just like anyother method in java, the main method can be overloaded in a similar manner but JVM only calls the original main method, it will never call our overloaded main method.
 * In order for the overloaded main method to be executed , we need to call it from the actual main method.

+__Back to Top__ :point_up: [Table of contents](#table-of-contents)

+## How do we implement method overriding in Java?
+* Overriding is a feature that allows a child class to provide a specific implementation of a method that is already provided by one of its parent classes.
+* Method Overriding is implemented when a method in a subclass has the same name, same parameters or signature, and same return type(or sub-type) as a method in its super-class, only then the method in the subclass is said to override the method in the super-class.